 We use a number of tools to measure the performance of the housing service at Wealden:

 We use a number of national and local indicators which are monitored on a monthly basis, and are reported quarterly.
 They help us to measure how we are performing in key areas over a period of time and also help us to compare ourselves against other landlords across the country.
-We report our performance indicators to the Council’s Community Scrutiny Committee and to Cabinet.
+We report our performance indicators to the Council’s Cabinet.
 We also publish a summary of the key indicators in our tenant/leaseholder magazine called Performance reports to members.

 Consultation with tenants and leaseholders